WhiteflagProtocol/whiteflag-standard/wf-specification.md

 proof of possession of the secret is revealed in an `A2` message.
 The secret may be pre-shared or negotiated:

-1. The pre-shared secret be a piece of arbitrary data or some (encrypted) meaningful data provided by the originator.
+1. The pre-shared secret may be either arbitrary data or some (encrypted) meaningful data provided to the originator.
 The nature and distribution of such a secret is outside the scope of Whiteflag.

-2. The secret may also be negotiated by exchanging ECDH public keys using `K0B` messages, as described in [5.2](#52-cryptographic-support-functions).
+2. The secret may also be negotiated by exchanging ECDH public keys using `K0B` messages, as described in [Paragraph 5.2](#52-cryptographic-support-functions).
     This allows a secret to be negotiated with one (already authenticated) account, and then to be used for authentication of another account of the same originator, e.g. to create an anonymous side channel.